RGB-WG/rgb-node/doc/demo-0.1/README.md

 rgb0-cli fungible help list
 rgb0-cli genesis help
 ```
-### premise
+### Premise

-RGB-node does not handle wallet-related functionalities, it just performs RGB-specific tasks over data that will be provided by an external wallet such as [bitcoind](https://github.com/bitcoin/bitcoin).
-In particular, in order to demonstrate a basic workflow with issuance and a transfer, we will need:
+RGB-node does not handle wallet-related functionality, it just performs RGB-specific tasks over data that will be provided by an external wallet such as [bitcoind](https://github.com/bitcoin/bitcoin).
+In particular, in order to demonstrate a basic workflow with issuance and transfer, we will need:
-- an `issuance_utxo` to which `rgb-node-0` will bind newly issued asset
+- an `issuance_utxo` to which `rgb-node-0` will bind the newly issued asset
-- a `change_utxo` on which `rgb-node-0` receives asset change
+- a `change_utxo` on which `rgb-node-0` receives the asset change
-- a `receive_utxo` on which `rgb-node-1` receives asset
+- a `receive_utxo` on which `rgb-node-1` receives the asset
 - a partially signed bitcoin transaction (`transfer_psbt`), whose output pubkey will be tweaked to include a commitment to the transfer.

 For the purposes of this demo, since we are skipping the blockchain verification part, you can use "fake" data generated with a testnet or regtest bitcoin node.
 The following hardcoded utxos (that will be used later) will work: